Jeffsfine/python-challenge/README.md

     - The average of those changes
     -The greatest increase in profits (date and amount) over the entire period -The greatest decrease in losses (date and amount) over the entire period

+The script prints the analysis to the terminal and exports a text file with the results.
 ## PyPoll